 There is also evidence that people of color are at a higher risk of experiencing a dual diagnosis of depression and substance abuse.
 Various studies indicate that African Americans and Hispanics are more likely to deal with both conditions at the same time than Caucasians.
 Opinions as to why this is the case vary, with some citing economic issues and others determining that racism and limited economic opportunities play a role in the development of one and then the other condition.

 The Role of Genetics

 Medical experts established decades ago that some people are genetically predisposed to addiction.
 Someone who is currently dealing with mild to moderate depression and chooses to take a drink in an attempt to enjoy a momentary escape may find it difficult to stop drinking, simply because of that predisposition.
 Couple in the fact that there is also evidence that emotional illnesses like depression may also be rooted in genetic makeup, and the danger of dealing with both conditions is obvious.

 What Can Be Done?

 Whatever the origins of the connection, people with this type of dual diagnosis can be successfully treated.
-Medical professionals have the resources to treat each condition at the same time.
+Medical professionals have the resources to treat each condition at the same time Places like Bright Future Recovery can assist people in getting back to their best selves once their addiction is treated.
 Once clean, the patient must also commit to managing the addiction for the rest of his or her life.
 While the treatment cannot be accomplished overnight, it is possible to regain control and be able to enjoy life once more without abusing any substance.